-Kiddo pulled her hand away and saw the exposed pulleys that allowed her fingers to move.
+Kiddo pulled her hand away and saw the exposed servos.
 The hand itself wasn’t overly damage, but the cosmetics were ruined.
-On the ground she saw bits of ivory plastic scattered by the wall she’d boxed seconds ago.
+On the ground she saw bits of ivory polymer scattered by the wall she’d boxed seconds ago.
 Kiddo’s face scrunched into a grimace before giving her self a hard slap.
 The next strike to her left was harder and louder, leaving behind a pink handprint.
 Her lip quivered.

 “You coward,” she whispered before standing straight.
 Kiddo pulled the edge of her coat and wiped down her front side, trying to look as together as possible.
 “You coward.”

-Enzo turned in bed to the door when Kiddo entered.
-She quickly closed and locked it so he wouldn’t see her face.
+Enzo turned in bed when Kiddo entered.
+She quickly closed and locked the door so he wouldn’t see her face.

 “Sorry I’m late.”

-He crawled to the left edge of the bed to meet her, coming to his knees.
-He didn’t say a word and gave her a long kiss.
+He crawled to the left edge of the bed to meet her, coming to his knees before a long kiss.
+“You hungry?”